inotia00/revanced-documentation/README.md

 # ReVanced Extended Documentation

-Instructions to build and install ReVanced Extended.
+Instructions to build and install ReVanced Extended apps.
 ___
 # Announcement on the current state of development
 - [Announcement](/docs/announcement.md)